Traditionally Computers have been put together in Networks with cables

 Note: If your router or WAP has more than one antenna you will need to upgrade all of them for it to work properly.
 Bear in mind too that antennas don't all have the same type of connector so make sure you do your homework first and buy antennas that will fit.
 75% of routers and WAPs like most (but not all) Billion, Draytek, Netgear & D-Link products use an SMA connector.
 The second most common type is the larger TNC connector which will be found on many (but not all) Cisco products.
 The third most common type is the N connector which sometimes comes up on some routers or WAPs but is more commonly found on pigtails (extension cables for antennas).

 Some WAPs and routers also allow you to alter the transmission power output.
 While these are usually set on their maximum by default anyway that's not always the case and it's worth checking out to see if you can squeeze a little more out.
 However, keep EIRP in mind, especially if you start hacking stuff and fiddling with high gain antennas.
 There are laws that are enforced and fines that will be payable...

-There's also Routers and WAPs available with higher than usual transmission power like the EnGenius ECB-3500 which boasts a whopping 600mw of power (most standard WAPs have less than 200mw).
+There's also Routers and WAPs available with higher than usual transmission power (most standard WAPs have less than 200mw).
 Most products advertised as suitable for outdoor use also have higher than usual transmission power.